Disclosure:

 Before I dive deep into how to unpublish WordPress sites, let me quickly clear a few misconceptions.

 When you unpublish a post or page on a WordPress site, such action does not remove the content and its URLs from the web altogether.
-The website might still be accessible to some user roles, such as admins, editors, etc.
+The website may still be accessible to certain user roles, such as admins and editors.

 What you’re doing here is simply blocking public access to the live URLs.